Valadares (Vila Nova de Gaia): History

 The name Valadares originates from the word "Vallado", that means obstacle.
 That may be the "Crasto de Valadares" a fortification from the second period of the Iron Age (450 b.C.).
 This "Crastos" on the northwest of Iberian Peninsula, goes from the 5th century B.C. to AD 5th century.
 In the Middle Ages, Valadares belonged to the Monastery of Grijó.
 During the first half of the 20th century, Valadares enjoyed a considerable development, being one of the most developed parishes of Gaia, due to the existence of the Cerâmica de Valadares, one important Train Station, Sanatoriums, several Schools and a theatre (Cine-teatro Eduardo Brazão).

 Culture

-There is a traditional dessert in Valadares - The "Velhote", a kind of sweet bread with lemon and cinnamon.
-The origin of this dessert isn't cleared yet, but most people believe that it was created in the 19th century by a lady who came from Braga.
-It is said that when king Carlos I and queen Amelia went to Oporto, they ate "Velhotes".
+There is a traditional dessert in Valadares – the "Velhote", a kind of sweet bread with lemon and cinnamon.
+The origin of this dessert is not cleared yet, but most people believe that it was created in the 19th century by a lady who came from Braga.
+It is said that when King Carlos I and Queen Amélie went to Porto, they ate "Velhotes".

 The patron of Valadares is S. Salvador.